A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Existing Methods

 \subsubsection{GNN in Ranking}

 In the ranking stage, with a much smaller amount of candidate items, more accurate models can be utilized, and more features can be included.
-Existing ranking models usually first transform sparse features into one-hot encodings then transform them into dense embedding vectors.
+Existing ranking models usually first convert sparse features into one-hot encodings and then transform them into dense embedding vectors.
 These feature embeddings are directly concatenated and fed into DNN~\cite{guo2017deepfm,cheng2016wide} or specifically designed models~\cite{rendle2010factorization,he2017neural,song2019autoint} in an unstructured way to estimate the ranking score.
-The main challenge of utilizing GNN for ranking is designing proper structures to capture feature interactions.
-Specifically, GNN-based ranking models usually consist of two components, encoder and predictor, which address feature interaction from different directions.
-On the one hand, special graph structures can be designed in the encoder to capture the desired feature interactions.
+The main challenge of utilizing GNN for ranking is designing proper structures to capture feature interactions, as shown in Table~\ref{table:ranking}.
+Specifically, GNN-based ranking models usually consist of two components, encoder, and predictor, which address feature interaction from different directions.
+On the one hand, special graph structures can be designed to capture the desired feature interactions in the encoder.
 On the other hand, feature interaction can be taken into consideration in the predictor, where the ranking score is estimated by integrating different feature embeddings from the GNN encoder.